MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex2_message_encryption.md

 ### Task 3 – Test default OME template

-You need to confirm that no social IDs dialog is displayed for external recipients when receiving a message protected with Office 365 Message Encryption from users of your tenant.
+You must confirm that no social IDs dialog is displayed for external recipients when receiving a message protected with Office 365 Message Encryption from users of your tenant.

 1. Log into the Client 2 VM (LON-CL2) as the **lon-cl2\admin** account.